Open Letter to the Residents of Windsor

 The current configuration was designed to move cars through town as fast as possible.
 That's not what a neighborhood needs.
 It's not what our families and vulnerable residents trying to cross Broad Street need.
 And it's not what our local businesses need.
 The Broad Street Traffic Calming and Pedestrian Safety project will help Windsor Center continue its transformation into a place where people actually want to shop, spend time, and live.
 We want a street where life can happen, not a highway bypass through our downtown.

-Show up to the Special Town Meeting on Tuesday, April 28 at 7 p.m. at Windsor High School and vote YES!
+Support the Broad Street Traffic Calming and Pedestrian Safety Project at Special Town Meeting on Tuesday, April 28 at 7 p.m. at Windsor High School, and in the likely referendum in May!

 Your neighbors,